-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 97, the national coverage determination governing External Counterpulsation (ECP) therapy for severe angina, effective March 7, 2026.
-The core medical necessity criteria haven't changed, but billing teams need to understand exactly who qualifies—and who doesn't—before submitting claims.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 97 governing external counterpulsation (ECP) therapy coverage, with an effective date of March 7, 2026.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table